cambiotraining/unix-shell/materials/xx-environment.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/snap/bin
 ```

-Your `PATH` will likely look different from ours, however it should follow the convention of having each path separated by a `:` colon.
+Your `PATH` will probably differ from this example.
-When you type a command the shell will look in those directories *in order*, until it finds the executable referring to the command you typed.
+Each directory appears in a colon-separated list.
-If it doesn't find it, it throws an error: "command not found".
+When you type a command, the shell searches these directories in order and runs the first matching executable.

-### Custom `PATH`
+If the shell finds no match, it throws and error: `command not found`.

-It is not uncommon to edit your `PATH` by adding new directories with custom software.
+### Adding a custom directory to `PATH`

-This may include your own personal scripts, as well as software you install locally, for example in your home directory.
+You can add directories to `PATH` when you want to run personal scripts or locally installed software as regular commands.

-Let's take an example by looking at the scripts stored in `my_programs`:
+The `my_programs` directory contains three example scripts:

 ```bash
 cd ~/Desktop/data-shell